churchlab/millstone/README.md

 The `debug.profiler` module contains a `profile` decorator that can be added to a function.
 For example, to debug a view:

-1. Update local_settings.py with your profiler logs destination by setting the PROFILE_LOG_BASE attribute, e.g.:
+1. Update local_settings.py with your profiler logs destination folder by setting the PROFILE_LOG_BASE attribute, e.g.:

         PROFILE_LOG_BASE = '/path/to/logs'

+Make sure this directory exists before proceeding.

-2. Add @profile('log_file_name') in front of the method you want to profile, e.g.:
+2. Import the profile decorator and add @profile('log_file_name') in front of the method you want to profile, e.g.: from debug.profiler import profile

-        @profile('mylog')
+        ...
+        @profile('mylog.log')
         def my_view(request):
             ...